rxavier/poniard/docs/source/README.md

 A dummy estimator is always included in model comparisons so you can gauge whether your model is better than a dumb strategy.

 ## Fast TTFM (time to first model)
 Preprocessing tries to ensure that your models run successfully without significant data munging.
-By default, Poniard imputes missing data and one-hot encodes (or ordinal encodes) inferred categorical variables, which in most cases is enough for scikit-learn algorithms to fit without complaints.
+By default, Poniard imputes missing data and one-hot encodes or target encodes (depending on cardinality) inferred categorical variables, which in most cases is enough for scikit-learn algorithms to fit without complaints.

 # Similar projects
 Poniard is not a groundbreaking idea, and a number of libraries follow a similar approach.